 10 Natural Remedies for Seasonal Allergies

-• Organic Allergy Relief Lollipops: Contain honey, pineapple, and tart cherries for soothing effects.
+• Organic Allergy Relief Lollipops: These have honey, pineapple, and tart cherries.
+They're a lifesaver for soothing the kids.

 Quick Comparison Table